-The Fund's audit committee is working with management to implement such an independent review regime, and to monitor the implementation of the other control enhancement steps envisioned below.
+The Fund's audit committee is working with management on its independent review regime and monitoring the implementation of the other control enhancement steps envisioned below.

 Weakness of Controls

 Based on management's evaluation of controls, it was concluded that the Fund's ICFR had some weaknesses.
 A material weakness is defined as a deficiency, or a combination of deficiencies, in ICFR, such that there is a reasonable possibility that a material misstatement of the Fund's annual or interim financial statements will not be prevented or detected on a timely basis.
 The weaknesses in ICFR can be summarized as follows: